 We will also not give a detailed comparison between the expressive power of various temporal logics, such as Metric Interval Temporal Logic (MITL)~\cite{Alur.Feder.Henzinger:1996a} or Signal Temporal Logic (STL)~\cite{Maler.Nickovic:2004}, with that of temporal type theory.
 The main difference is simply that temporal type theory is a type theory, meaning that it can combine and reason about various types of behaviors, as exemplified above.
 Another is that temporal logic assumes a kind of omniscience about the future: the truth value of a proposition at time $t_1$ can contain information about what occurs over a whole interval $[t_1,t_2]$.
 TTT does not have this omniscience: a proposition whose truth value depends on more than one moment---such as ``whenever $A$ occurs at time $t_1$, $B$ must occur before time $t_2$''---is only falsifiable on long-enough intervals, e.g.\ those containing $[t_1,t_2]$.
 The aggregated truth value of a proposition over all intervals is its \emph{temporal landscape}; information about what occurs over an interval is ``stored'' over the interval itself, not at its left endpoint.
 However, LTL and MITL do embed as a fragment of TTT \cite[Chapter 8.6]{schultz2019temporal}, so proofs from these logics are valid in TTT.

-The differences between TTT and variants of standard temporal logic are numerous; we concentrate our efforts here on explaining how to work with the former.
-In particular, our focus will be on the \emph{descriptive power} of temporal type theory: through increasingly complex examples we shall demonstrate how TTT---and in particular temporal landscapes---can be used to accurately model the relevant time-varying phenomena.
-We hope that this will be enough to give the reader a basic understanding of these ideas, even if translating these ideas into reasoning power then holds few subtleties.
+Our focus will be on the \emph{descriptive power} of temporal type theory: through increasingly complex examples we shall demonstrate how TTT---in particular temporal landscapes---can be used to accurately model the relevant time-varying phenomena.
+We hope that this will be enough to give the reader a basic understanding of these ideas, even if translating them into reasoning power holds few subtleties.

 Luckily, the base language of TTT is standard higher-order logic, which is quite similar to first-order logic.
 Not only should reasoning in TTT thus be more familiar to users with a grounding in predicate logic, a wide variety of proof assistants, including HOL, Lean, and Coq, can hence be easily adapted to provide formal verification of reasoning in TTT \cite{Coquand.Huet:1988a,deMoura.Soonho.Avigad.VanDoorn.vonRaumer:2015a,nipkow2002isabelle}.